xianfengyi/antlr-action/README.md

 # SQL Parser
-Use antlr develop some SQL tool,such as:
+Use antlr developed some sql tool,such as:
 * Table name and column name extractor
 * Add table name prefix to column